meatball133/crystal/exercises/concept/wellingtons-weather-station/.docs/instructions.md

 The weather station wants you to implement a method that converts a temperature from Celsius to Kelvin.

-Implement the `to_kelvin` method that takes an argument `celsius` and returns the temperature in Kelvin by adding 273.15 to the given `celsius` value.
+Implement the `Temperature#to_kelvin` method that takes an argument `celsius` and returns the temperature in Kelvin by adding 273.15 to the given `celsius` value.

 ```crystal
 Temperature.new.to_kelvin(0)